Ambras Castle: History

 Philippine became a popular and beloved figure through her charity and willingness to help others, particularly the common people of Tyrol.
 Even the nobility brought their petitions to the former commoner.
 As signs of affection, people addressed their written petitions to "Merciful Miss" or "serene Princess Mrs. Philippine of Austria".
-After Ferdinand's death in 1595, the second son of Ferdinand and Philippine, Margrave Charles of Burgau, inherited Ambras Castle.
+After Ferdinand's death in 1595, the second son of Ferdinand and Philippine, Charles, Margrave of Burgau, inherited Ambras Castle.
 With little interest in preserving the castle or its collections, they fell into a state of dilapidation and Charles sold them in 1606 to Emperor Rudolf II.
 The emperor residing in Prague left his uncle's collection nearly in its entirety at Ambras Castle, as he himself was one of the most important Habsburg collectors.

 In the following years, Ambras Castle no longer had the status of an official residence and was seldom lived in.
 Inadequate preservation measures led to the loss of valuable books, manuscripts, and hand sketches, and soon the palace fell largely into disrepair.
 In the seventeenth century, Emperor Leopold I (1640–1705) had some of the most valuable holdings of the Ambras collections—mostly books and manuscripts—moved to Vienna, where they can still be seen at the Austrian National Library.
 In 1805, the remaining Ambras collections were threatened by the defeat of Austria by the French Empire.
 Fortunately, after he recognized the private-law character of the Ambras collection, Napoleon (1769–1821) had it brought to safety in Vienna.

 In 1855, Archduke Karl Ludwig, then governor of Tyrol, had the palace remodeled to use as a summer residence.
 Significant changes were made during this time to the palace and the surrounding park.
 The Outer Bailey (Vorschloss) was constructed with an ivy-clad entrance ramp for carriages.
 The park was redesigned as an English garden.
 Following Archduke Karl Ludwig's renouncement of his succession rights in 1889, the palace fell once again into ruinous condition.
 In 1880, it was converted into a museum and subsequently renovated.

-In 1919, following the dissolution of the Austria-Hungary Empire, Ambras Castle became the property of the Republic of Austria.
+In 1919, following the dissolution of Austria-Hungary, Ambras Castle became the property of the First Austrian Republic.
 In 1950, the Kunsthistorisches Museum took over the administration of the castle and its collections.
 Throughout the 1970s, a comprehensive restoration took place of the Spanish Hall, the Upper Castle residential quarters, and the inner courtyard.
 In 1974, the Chamber of Art and Wonders was completed.
 In 1976, the Habsburg Portrait Gallery covering the fifteenth to nineteenth centuries was completed.
 In 1981, the Armouries was reopened in the Lower Castle.